Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 ```

 You'll notice that the `,` after `$name:literal` has moved inside the repeat pattern, and the `,` being used as a
 separator has been dropped.
-This is because the `*` repeat pattern doesn't support seperators, but we can simply say
+This is because the `*` repeat pattern doesn't support separators, but we can simply say
 that the repeating pattern starts with a `,`.

 Ok, so I wasn't quite lying about not being able to treat the first and last differently with macro repeats, we can't